 When I met Jeff, of course, I learned what love really was and everything changed.

 There is a real stigma that single people face – especially single women – and, while I sometimes find writing about my life as a single woman uncomfortable, I also consistently write about how life-changing moments exist outside of the comfort zone.

 My family is (sort of) getting used to it.
 More importantly, I’m really enjoying it.
 And I hope you will, too!

 And if you are both a single person and a solo traveler, I know you’ll relate with this story about when a man actually said to me “your gypsy vibe terrifies me.”
 Let’s just say…this relationship didn’t work out in the end:

 In the above story, this guy does correct his insensitive phrasing to say that it’s my “nomad” vibe that terrifies him…but his sentiment doesn’t change.

 There are definitely more stories about single life and inspiration for solo travel to come!
 If you have a good one to share with me, please contact me.
-I love to hear and relate with your single and solo travel tales!
+I love to hear and relate to your single and solo travel tales!